lingrino/vaku/docs/cli/vaku_folder.md

 ### Options

 ```
   -p, --absolute-path                  show absolute path in output
   -a, --address string                 address of the Vault server
       --destination-address string     address of the destination Vault server
+      --destination-namespace string   name of the vault namespace to use in the destination client
       --destination-token string       token for the destination vault server (alias for --token)
   -h, --help                           help for folder
+  -n, --namespace string               name of the vault namespace to use in the source client
       --source-address string          address of the source Vault server (alias for --address)
+      --source-namespace string        name of the vault namespace to use in the source client (alias for --namespace)
       --source-token string            token for the source vault server (alias for --token)
   -t, --token string                   token for the vault server
   -w, --workers int                    number of concurrent workers (default 10)
 ```

 ### Options inherited from parent commands